Numantia

-Early history of the site
+History

 Numantia was an Iron Age hill fort (in Roman terminology an oppidum), which controlled a crossing of the river Duero.

 Pliny the Elder counts it as a city of the Pellendones, but other authors, like Strabo and Ptolemy place it among the Arevaci people.
 The Arevaci were a Celtiberian tribe, formed by the mingling of Iberians and migrating Celts in the 6th century BC, who inhabited an area near Numantia and Uxama.

 The first serious conflict with Rome occurred in 153 BC when Quintus Fulvius Nobilior was consul.
 Numantia took in some fugitives from the city of Segeda, who belonged to another Celtiberian tribe called the Belli.
 The leader of the Belli, Carus of Segeda, managed to defeat a Roman army.
 The Romans then besieged Numantia, and deployed a small number of war elephants, but were unsuccessful.

-Before their defeat in 133 BC, the Numantians gained a number of victories.
-For example, in 137 BC, 20,000 Romans surrendered to the Celtiberians of Numantia (population between 4,000 and 8,000).
+In 137 BC, 20,000 Romans surrendered to the Celtiberians of Numantia (population between 4,000 and 8,000).
 The young Roman officer Tiberius Gracchus, as quaestor, saved the Roman army from destruction by signing a peace treaty with the Numantines, an action generally reserved for a legate.

-Final siege of Numantia

-The final siege of Numantia began in the year 134 BC.
-Scipio Aemilianus, who was a Roman consul at that time, was in command of an army of 30,000 soldiers.
-His troops constructed a number of fortifications surrounding the city as they prepared for a long siege.
-Resistance was hopeless but the Numantians refused to surrender and famine quickly spread through the city.
+The final siege of Numantia began in 134 BC.
+Scipio Aemilianus in command of an army of 30,000 soldiers laid siege to the city, erecting a 9 km barrier supported by towers, moats, impaling rods, and other devices.
+The Numantians refused to surrender and famine quickly spread through the city.
 After eight months most of the inhabitants decided to commit suicide rather than become slaves.
-Only a few hundred of the inhabitants, exhausted and famished, surrendered to the victorious Roman legions.
+A few hundred of the inhabitants decided to burn the city before surrendering after 13 months of siege.

-Numantian defence

-The Spanish expression defensa numantina may be used to indicate any desperate, suicidal last stand against invading forces.

 Later history

-After the destruction, there are remains of occupation in the 1st century BC, with a regular street plan but without great public buildings.

-Its decay starts in the 3rd century, but with Roman remains still from the 4th century.
+After the destruction in 133 BC, occupation continued in the 1st century BC with a regular street plan but without great public buildings.
+Its decay started in the 3rd century, but was still settled in the 4th century.

 Later remains from the 6th century hint of a Visigoth occupation.